grafana/writers-toolkit/docs/sources/writing-guide/image-guidelines/index.md

 - Windows: Use [Snagit](https://www.techsmith.com/screen-capture.html)
 - Web browser: Use [Photopea](https://www.photopea.com/)

-## Where to store image files
+## Where to store media assets
-All visual asset images are stored in the [Grafana website repository](https://github.com/grafana/website/tree/master/static/static/img/docs), which is a private repo only accessible to Grafana Labs employees.
+All visual assets are stored in Google Cloud Storage, only accessible to Grafana Labs employees.
+Visit the [uploader application](https://admin.grafana.com/upload/) to upload assets.
 The following table lists the steps you take to provide the Grafana Labs technical documentation team with the image.

 > **Note:** Do not store images in the local repository, as it prohibits re-use of the asset for blogs or landing pages.

 <table>
     <thead>
         <tr>